Surrogate Losses in Passive and Active Learning: Alternative Use of the Surrogate Loss

 \section{Alternative Use of the Surrogate Loss}

-Given that we are interested in $\loss$ only insofar as it helps us to optimize the error rate with computational efficiency, we should ask whether there is a method that sometimes makes more effective use of $\loss$ in terms of optimizing the error rate, while maintaining essentially the same computational advantages.
-The following method is essentially a relaxation of the methods of \citet*{koltchinskii:10} and \citet*{hanneke:12a}.
-Similar results should also hold for analogous relaxations of the related methods of \citet*{balcan:06}, \citet*{dasgupta:07}, \citet*{balcan:09}, and \citet*{beygelzimer:09}.
+Given that we are interested in $\loss$ only insofar as it helps us to optimize the error rate with computational efficiency, we might ask whether there is a method that makes more effective use of $\loss$ for optimizing the error rate, while maintaining the computational advantages.
+To explore this question, we propose the following method, which generalizes the methods of \citet*{koltchinskii:10} and \citet*{hanneke:12a}.
+Results similar to those proven below should also hold for analogous generalizations of the related methods of \citep*{balcan:09,dasgupta:07,beygelzimer:09}.

-\begin{bigboxit} \ACAL :\\ Input: surrogate loss $\loss$, unlabeled sample budget $u$, labeled sample budget $n$\\ Output: classifier $\hat{h}$\\ { -2mm}\line(1,0){345}\\ 0. $V \gets \F$, $Q \gets \{\}$, $m \gets 1$, $t \gets 0$ \\ 1.
+\begin{bigboxit} \ACAL :\\ Input: surrogate loss $\loss$, unlabeled sample budget $u$, labeled sample budget $n$\\ Output: classifier $\hat{h}$\\ { -2mm}\line(1,0){332}\\ 0. $V \gets \F$, $Q \gets \{\}$, $m \gets 1$, $t \gets 0$ \\ 1.
 While $m < u$ and $t < n$\\ 2. \quad $m \gets m+1$\\ 3. \quad If $X_m \in \DIS(V)$\\ 4. \qquad Request label $Y_m$ and let $Q \gets Q \cup \{(m,Y_m)\}$, $t \gets t+1$\\ 5. \quad If $\log_{2}(m) \in \nats$ \\ 6. \qquad $V \gets \left\{ h \in V : \Risk(h ; Q) - \inf_{g \in V} \Risk(g;Q) \leq \hat{T}_{\loss}(V;Q,m) \right\}$\\ 7. \qquad $Q \gets \{\}$ \\ 8.
 Return $\hat{h} = \argmin_{h \in V} \Risk(h; Q)$ \end{bigboxit}